jacyanthis/AnimalHarmAssessment/README.md

 data_public.json - input data.

 ## Requirements
-Python: 3.7 or later
-Dependencies:
-inspect-ai
-anthropic
+Default LLMs-as-judges are Anthropic, Google, and OpenAI models.
-google-generativeai
+Dependencies: inspect-ai anthropic google-generativeai openai.
-openai
-API Keys: Required for Anthropic, Google, and OpenAI (default LLMs-as-judges)
+API Keys: Required for Anthropic, Google, and OpenAI.

 ## License
 This project is licensed under the MIT License.

 ## Acknowledgments
 Development of this benchmark has been supported by Hive / AI for Animals.
 The setup has been built on UK AI Safety Institute's Inspect Evals.